-Our Chardonnay is grown next to the resevoir, along our shady tree line to provide a break from the intense Spring Mountain heat.
-There are not very many Chardonnays grown here in our district, as it is not the most profitable of grapes, but when you are still family operated, you can do whatever you like…and we like Chardonnay!
+Our Chardonnay grows next to the resevoir, along our shady tree line which provides a break from our intense Spring Mountain heat.
+There are not very many Chardonnays grown here in our district, as it is not the most profitable of grapes.
+But when you are still family operated, you can do whatever you like…and we like Chardonnay!
 Our style is very fresh, crisp, and showcases the minerality of its terroir – a perfect pairing for food, or a warm summer day.

 Vintages Available : 2016